-Except for the 2022/23 rating year, applications for postponement of rates should be made in writing prior to commencement of the next rating year.
+Applications for postponement of rates should be made in writing prior to commencement of the next rating year.
 Applications made after commencement of the rating year may be accepted at our discretion.
-In the 2022/23 rating year, applications are invited at any time after the policy is adopted.

 Owners or trustees should include the following information in their application: